 For each number that's below benchmark, estimate the gap in dollars using this formula: gap × annual customer base × average job value.
 A close rate 10 points below benchmark on 40 monthly leads at $2,000 average job = $96,000/year in theoretical upside.

-After running diagnostics across hundreds of home service businesses, the patterns are consistent.
-The average independent contractor is closing at 47% versus a 60–65% benchmark — the single largest gap by dollar value.
-The second most common finding is customer retention: most contractors are running at 25–30% annual retention when 45–50% is achievable with a basic touchpoint system.
-Third is Google reviews — most businesses with more than 3 years in operation have under 50 reviews despite having served hundreds of customers.
+Run this audit on almost any home service business and the patterns are consistent.
+The typical independent contractor is closing at 47% versus a 60--65% benchmark -- the single largest gap by dollar value.
+The second most common finding is customer retention: most contractors are running at 25--30% annual retention when 45--50% is achievable with a basic touchpoint system.
+Third is Google reviews -- most businesses with more than 3 years in operation have under 50 reviews despite having served hundreds of customers.

 The Fastest Fix From Any Audit